TrinityAudioSDK/trinityaudio-android-sdk/Pulse-Integration-guide.md

 The pulse player supports the sliding effect for some unit IDs provided by the Trinity Audio Team.

 The pulse unit should open in a specific location with only part of it visible, such as the top navigation.
-Ensure you provide the correct `rootView` for the Pulse player to display the animation correctly.

-*Note*
-- The `rootView` should be a **FrameLayout**.
-- If you are putting the player on a scrollView, make sure the scrollView's one direct child is a **FrameLayout** and set it as the `rootView`
+The SDK does not include built-in transitions for the player, allowing for customization of the sliding animation.
+Please listen to the event from the callback function `trinityOnBrowseMode` of the `TrinityPulsePlayerListener` to collect the `expectedHeight` value in dp unit.

 #### Minimum Sizes for the Pulse Player